exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ### No Push-down for Analytic Functions

 [Analytic functions](https://docs.exasol.com/db/latest/sql_references/functions/analyticfunctions.htm) are aggregate functions that have an `OVER` clause.
-Since they are connected, this also applies to the `PARTIION`, `WINDOW FRAME` and partition `ORDER` clauses.
+Since they are connected, this also applies to the `PARTITION`, `WINDOW FRAME` and partition `ORDER` clauses.

 Exasol does not support pushing analytic functions to the source database.
 This would be too complex and is very seldom useful in the situations were Virtual Schemas are needed.
 Virtual Schemas mainly exist to explore a remote data source through Exasol.
 Often as preparation for later data export directly through the ExaLoader.